worthingtonse/WEST-Protocol/D. Status Services.md

 Command Code | Service | Description
 --- | --- | :---:
 00 | [Echo](OFF_LEDGER.md#echo) | Returns the challenge
-01🔴 | Version - Not Implemented | Returns the version of the protocol
-02🔴 | Shows - Status Not Implemented | Returns the usage of services
+01 | Version  | Returns the version of the protocol 02🔴 | Shows - Status Not Implemented | Returns the usage of services
 03🔴 | Audit - CoinsNot Implemented | Returns the number of tokens in the system